 SBWL Information Management and Control

 The SBWL Information Management and Control is a Specialization Program consisting of five courses equaling 10 semester hours and 20 ECTS credits for the Bachelor Program in Business, Economics and Social Sciences.
-It is offered to students majoring in Information Systems, Business Administration, International Business Administration or Business Law.
+It is offered to students majoring in Information Systems, Business Administration, International Business Administration, Business Law or Business and Economics.
 All courses of the SBWL are "prüfungsimmanent" according to its examination mode A ("Prüfungsmodus A").
 This means that each course is individually graded based on at least three different assessment criteria.

 The SBWL IMC can help you prepare with the advanced management skills and IT understanding needed to become a senior manager, auditor, analyst, controller or decision maker in the Information Systems Management field.
 The specialization is designed specifically for those with an interest in combining management with IT in attempt to achieve strategic and performance objectives in a variety of organizational settings including businesses, government and non-profits.
 The course integrates various managerial dimensions for developing IT and optimizing IT operations.
 You will not only focus on traditional efficiency and effectiveness considerations, but also, for example, on innovation capabilities, IT compliance, information security, maturity levels, and environmental IT sustainability.
 The specialization is of particular importance at this moment in time, when organizations are pressured by weakening markets and scarce capital resources, while becoming increasingly dependent upon IS performance.